-I love how technology and art and our best type of human interactions can all integrate and perpetuate creativity.
+I love how technology, art and connection can all come together to perpetuate creativity.
 For instance, I put my art on Instagram simply because it helps me to let go.
 I let go of perfection.
 I silence the inner critic.
 And as much as I cringe at times, I make, share before I can think about it, progress with my artistic development, and before you know it there’s a few years of artwork I can view through a hashtag.
 Have I mentioned how fast time is flying, now that I have two teenagers already, and only one more year of my youngest boy in primary school??
 Far out.

 Anyway, to my surprise and delight, I received a request via an Instagram direct message asking for a commission painting!
 The lovely recipient commented on a few images of mine that she liked.
 I shared my progress as I went along, made some modifications and finally she not only liked, but says she loves the final result.
 It was not as nearly as hard as I thought it might be, and while it took some time on my weekends and evenings, I loved every minute.
 Insert happy dance!